Reasoning

 Your agent reasons well about causality but misses the temporal dependency.
 Or nails the spatial layout but ignores the simulation consequences.
 Real tasks span multiple dimensions.
 Single-lens reasoning misses the intersection.

 These are architecture problems, not prompt problems.
-The fix is retrieval.
-A different cognitive ability for every task, selected at runtime.
+The fix is inference-time reasoning correction: a different cognitive ability retrieved for every task, selected at runtime.

 How It Works